aitumik/firmware-api/README.md

 ```bash
 python3 manage.py runserver --host 0.0.0.0
 ```
-As soon as the server starts you should start seeing incoming request from the esp8266 server
+As soon as the server starts you should start seeing incoming request from the esp8266 client

 ## Technologies used
 * Python
 * Flask
 * jQuery
 * Bootstrap

+## Drawbacks

+* The web application is not quite responsive on mobile devices
+* The UI is still basic bootsrap no fancy animations

+## Future features

+* Use semantic UI instead of bootstrap
+* Allow the export of data

 ## Contributing
 Pull requests are welcome.
 For major changes please open an issue first